DCFUKSURMOM/Phantom-Satellite/README.md

 * Builds on systems with musl, but does not run, something is broken in XPCOM (this issue is also present in upstream Pale Moon)
 * Hardware acceleration is broken on PowerPC, causes rendering issues
 * 32 bit Windows builds fail if optimized for size, something in mozavcodec, builds fine otherwise
+* Replacing -mcrypto with -nmo-crypto fixed older PPC64 chips but broke modern ones, should be possible to make this a config option (cflags probably) so both can work

 If you are intested in applying some of the changes from this browser to your own fork, you can find patches in the [patches](https://github.com/DCFUKSURMOM/Phantom-Satellite/tree/patches) branch